garden-io/garden/docs/reference/action-types/Deploy/kubernetes.md

       # Max number of the local application restarts.
 Unlimited by default.
       max: .inf

-    # When using the `defaultTarget` and not specifying `localMode.target`, this field can be used to override the
-    # default container name to proxy traffic from.
-    containerName:

     # The remote Kubernetes resource to proxy traffic from.
 If specified, this is used instead of `defaultTarget`.
     target:
       # The kind of Kubernetes resource to find.